Korakrit Arunanondchai

 Korakrit Arunanondchai (กรกฤต อรุณานนท์ชัย) is a video and multimedia artist originally from Bangkok who now splits his time between Brooklyn and Bangkok.
 He is best known for his 2017 installation, With history in a room filled with people with funny names 4, which received widely positive reviews and was recognized with an award at the International Film Festival Rotterdam.

 Early life

 Arunanondchai was born in Bangkok, Thailand in 1986.
 His father was a first-generation Thai whose family had immigrated from China, while his mother grew up in several countries due to her father's position as a diplomat.
 He acquired an interest in the arts through music, which expanded to include visual art while studying at NIST International School in Bangkok.
-Upon graduating from NIST, he attended Rhode Island School of Design and graduated with a Bachelor of Fine Arts in 2009 before going on to earn a Master of Fine Arts from Columbia University in 2012.
+Upon graduating from NIST, he attended Rhode Island School of Design and graduated with a Bachelor of Fine Arts in 2009 before going on to earn a Master of Fine Arts from Columbia University School of the Arts in 2012.